 Side effects from magnesium are rare and most commonly include diarrhea and/or stomach cramps.
 These side effects are dose-dependent.
 But, due to the fact that magnesium can be dangerous for people with certain health conditions and can interact with many medications, you should consult your health care provider before taking magnesium.

-Magnesium deficiency is widespread but you can improve your intake and your health by following a plant-based, whole foods diet, decreasing stress and limiting caffeine and alcohol.
-If you think low magnesium may be an issue for you discuss it with your health care practioner soon.
+Magnesium deficiency is widespread but you can improve your intake and your health by following a plant-based, whole foods diet, decreasing stress, and limiting caffeine and alcohol.
+If you think low magnesium may be an issue for you discuss it with your health care practitioner soon.
 It is easily remedied and may make a world of difference in the way you feel!